Brian-McIntosh/TundsDevApproach/README.md

 ## 8. Design our ViewModel
-This will interact with our Service, but it also allows us to do any additional business logic
+The ViewModel will interact with our Service, but it also allows us to do additional business logic such as:
 * rearranging the data (sorting, filtering)
 * caching the data
 * etc